- If Chrome Remote Desktop is not working, perhaps your browser installation is corrupted and needs repair.

 Once both the apps are installed, use the Remote Desktop app to check if the connection issue is resolved.

-If you find that these solutions can’t fix your issues, check out this list of the best remote control software and their most important features.
-There might be a tool that works great for you.
+If you find that these solutions can’t fix the problem, check out this list of the best remote control software and their most essential features.
+Finally, there might be a tool that works great for you.
 We suggest you try Mikogo, one of the most reliable and safe remote desktop software.

-The Chrome Remote Desktop not working issue usually occur due to a glitch in the Chrome or Remote Desktop app.
-You can fix the issue by reinstalling the applications or by simply resetting the PIN feature.
+The Chrome or Google Remote Desktop not working issue usually occur due to a glitch in the Chrome or Remote Desktop app.
+You can fix the problem by reinstalling the applications or simply resetting the PIN feature.

 Do let us know which feature helped you resolve the issue in the comments.